100 Fun Things to Do in Chicago

 aerial view of the beach| ©Jonathan J. Castellon

-On the shores of Lake Michigan is a favorite beach for locals and tourists of all ages.
-This is Oak Street Beach, where you can tan your body and swim.
-However, you should make sure that the beach is open on the day of your visit to Chicago, as due to weather changes, maintenance and other reasons, sometimes the beach is not open.
+On the shores of Lake Michigan is the favorite beach for locals and tourists of all ages.
+This is Oak Street Beach, where you can sunbathe and swim.
+However, you should make sure that the beach is open on the day of your visit to Chicago, as due to weather changes, maintenance, and other reasons, the beach is sometimes closed.

 How attractive is this beach?
-Well, the beach itself is small, but it has spectacular views of the Chicago skyline, Lake Michigan and different incredible buildings or skyscrapers.
-Also, from the site you can see impressive sports boats, cruise ships and sailboats in motion.
+Well, the beach itself is small, but it has spectacular views of the Chicago skyline, Lake Michigan, and various incredible buildings and skyscrapers.
+You can also see sports boats, cruise ships, and impressive sailboats in motion from the site.
 If you want an unforgettable photo for your social media, come to this beach and take a wonderful selfie.

 Here is the address of Oak Street Beach on Google Maps.
-Note that the entrance to this beach is free, but, unfortunately, it's not very easy to get parking nearby.
+Keep in mind that admission to this beach is free, but unfortunately, it is not very easy to find parking nearby.

 Golf in Chicago?
-Of course you can, this city is home to the Chicago Park District Golf, which is made up of a number of golf parks.
-There are even options to learn golf.
-The learning site I recommend is Diversey Practice Center.
+Of course!
+This city is home to Chicago Park District Golf, which consists of several golf parks.
+There are even options for learning golf.
+The learning site I recommend is the Diversey Practice Center.

-Another park in the district that you should know is Jackson Park, which has 18 holes and a very striking course at first sight, thanks to its mature trees that invite you to be more precise in every shot.
+Another park in the district that you should check out is Jackson Park, which has 18 holes and a very striking course at first glance, thanks to its mature trees that invite you to be more precise with each shot.
 I also recommend Sydney R. Marovitz Park, which has beautiful views of Lake Michigan and the city's skyscrapers.

-Either way, go to the golf course of your choice, as the district has a great variety, for example, I had not mentioned the South Shore Golf Course or the Robert A. Black Golf Course.
+In any case, go to whichever golf course you like, as the district has a wide variety to choose from.
+For example, I haven't mentioned South Shore Golf Course or Robert A. Black.

 95. Feed your mind at the Smart Museum of Art

-This museum is run by the University of Chicago, thus inspiring the study of art and its conservation.
-Its collection is quite extensive, as it has an average of 16,000 objects to admire.
-Also, you should know that it has worksfrom all over the world.
+This museum is run by the University of Chicago, inspiring the study of art and its conservation.
+Its collection is quite extensive, with an average of 16,000 objects to admire.
+You should also know thatit has works from all over the world.

 Another aspect that will impress you about the Smart Museum of Art is its collection of landscape and environmental paintings.
-Visit the museum during some of its events or exhibitions, but first go to its website to learn about its activities in detail.
+Visit the museum during one of its events or exhibitions, but first check out its website for detailed information about its activities.

 Horseshoe Casino| ©David Beasley